 So where does Fonetti fit-in?

-- Entertaining all abilities: We have a range of reading levels to suit every reader and that works alongside the National Curriculum.
+- We have a range of reading levels to suit every reader and that works alongside the National Curriculum.
 Our library is constantly evolving with new titles added daily ready for eager readers to jump in and enjoy a new adventure.

-- Provides encouragement: Think of Fonetti as a virtual high-five, as the pages turn, the fanfares, prizes and encouragement begin
+- Think of Fonetti as a virtual high-five, as the pages turn, the fanfares, prizes and encouragement begin